Impetigo DiagnosisAI Template IconToolbar IconShare Icon

 It is important to note that impetigo can often be confused with other skin conditions, such as eczema or psoriasis.
 Therefore, a proper diagnosis by a healthcare provider is crucial in ensuring appropriate treatment.

-In rare cases, a bacterial culture may be performed to determine the specific type of bacteria causing the impetigo infection and which antibiotics will be most effective in treating it.
+In rare cases, a bacterial culture may be performed to determine the specific type of bacteria causing the impetigo infection and to identify the most effective antibiotics for its treatment.
 This is usually only done if the infection does not improve with initial treatment or if there are signs of a more serious infection.

 Impetigo prevention and treatment options